RayfenWindspear/steam-for-linux_wifi-startup-fix/README.md

 ***DISCLAIMER***

 I assume no responsibility for issues relating to this code.
 It doesn't do anything that could cause problems, but it's better to cover my bases.
+I am also in no way affiliated with Steam or Valve.

 This was tested on Ubuntu 14.04 x64.
 I am assuming the <code>iwconfig</code> command is native to other distributions.
 I am also assuming that <code>iwconfig | grep -cim1 Tx-Power=off</code> will correctly report wifi status on other distributions.
 If anyone has a better solution for checking if the wifi is ON, please notify me.